judka-uriel/uriel-book/uriel_en.md

 Therefore, the plan is as follows:

-1. An android undergoes Orthodox conversion.
+1. An android submits to Orthodox conversion.
 2. He undergoes circumcision —
    with a [wire stripper](https://en.wikipedia.org/wiki/Wire_stripper) to remove insulation from the end of a cable.